FAQs

 You should use your full name or your invoice number as a reference to enable SIA to allocate your payment to your account.

 A deposit is necessary to secure your place on a course.
-The deposit may vary depending on when you book your course.
+The deposit and date of first instalment due will vary depending on when you book your course.

-• Early Bird Bookings, made more than 6 months before your course have a low deposit payment of €480.
+- Bookings made more than 5 months in advance of your course start date require only a deposit payment of €480.

 Final balance payment of your course is due no later than 60 days before the start of your course.
 Any booking made within this period is subject to the full charge of the course.